| Last updated | 2 weeks ago |

 Energy Link

-This mod integrates Energy Link.
+This integration uses Energy Link.
 Picking up a Warden Artifact will add energy to your team; equipping a Booster costs energy.
 This is also not very tested, but theoretically works :)